gracelang/language/languageSpec/spec.md

 grammar gives the following precedence levels; lower numbers bind more tightly.

-1. Numerals and constructors for strings, objects, iterables, blocks, and types; parenthesized expressions.
+1. Numerals and constructors for strings, objects, collections, blocks, and types; parenthesized expressions.
 2. Requests of named methods.
 Multi-part requests accumulate name-parts and arguments as far to